jpritikin/coach/content/docs/me/psychoactive/santo-daime/posture.md

 ## Status

 Even without group consensus,
-I use variations of umbrella, holding a flower, and shark fin in almost every work.
+I use variations of umbrella ☂️, holding a flower 🥀, and shark fin 🦈 in almost every work.
 These gestures are innocuous and do not prompt correction from the guardians.

 ## Parody?